9 Best Trail Running Shoes For Hiking

 If you have ever been on a trail and thought, “why am I wearing these big clunky hiking boots” or “I miss my trainers,” you may want to invest in a pair of trail running shoes for hiking!
 Here is an ultimate guide to trail runners to help make your next hike faster, lighter, and better!

 Yes!!!
-Unless it is a backpacking trip where I plan to carry more weight, I almost always wear my La Sportiva Raptors when hiking.
+Unless it is a backpacking trip where I plan to carry more weight, I almost always wear my trail running shoes when hiking.

-Trail runners are designed like a sneaker but with special hiking shoe/boot specs.
+Trail runners are designed like sneakers but with special hiking shoe specs.
 Their soles are often made of grippy rubber with edged treads for better traction on steep switchbacks.
-Trail runners for hiking are flexible, lightweight, and get the job done.
+Trail runners for hiking are flexible, lightweight, breathable, and get the job done.

 Hiking Shoes vs. Trail Running Shoes for Hiking